 Subscribed and sworn to before me this 21st day of January, A. D. 1918.
-P. G. HOUCHINS, [SEAL.]
+P. G. HOUCHINS, Notary Public in and for Harris County, Tex.
+[SEAL.]

-County of Harris, 85:
+County of Harris, ss;

-Before me, the undersigned authority, on this day personally appeared R. A. Burge, who, being by me duly sworn, on oath says: My name is R. A. Burge, and I am president of the Burge Manufacturing Co., of August 23, 1917.
-Frederick, E. J. Winkler was employed by the Burge Manufacturing Co., of which I am president, for about five years, during the last three of which his average salary was 2.25 per day.
-His services with us were absolutely satisfactory, and as he was in perfect health he would have continued to earn at least 2.25per day, and in all probability would have earned more as he grew older and more experienced.
+Before me, the undersigned authority, on this day personally appeared R. A. Burge, who, being by me duly sworn, on oath says;

+My name is R. A. Burge, and I am president of the Burge Manufacturing Co.,